 - Decent 15.6-inch screen

 - Cheap plastic exterior

 And last entry on our list of best laptop under 300 is the HP Mini 1104.
 With Intel 1.60 GHz, Atom N2600 CPU it has enough power to make things work seamlessly.
 It has RAM space of 2 GB with DDR3 SDRAM technology.
 Hard drive space is at 320 GB so you are unlikely to require additional storage.
 It has Intel Graphics Media Accelerator 3600 which projects to its 10.1″ LED-Backlit screen.
 And even with these decent numbers, this PC can last up to 9 hours from a single charge.

 - long battery life

 - typing is a bit off especially if you have big hands

 - not enough memory

-So, as you can see, the equipment you will find in laptops under $300 may not be the highest end technology, but it is more than sufficient to fulfill the needs of the average computer user.
+So, as you can see, the equipment you will find in laptops under $300 may not be the highest-end technology, but it is more than sufficient to fulfill the needs of the average computer user.
 The world of computers has been very affordable these days.
 Gone are the days when you have to pay a hefty price tag for measly specs.
 These days you can have a good machine for a very affordable price.
-Mind you, even laptops priced under 300 still offers good performance for light to average users.
+Mind you, even laptops priced under 300 still offer good performance for light to average users.
 We do hope that the list above helped you in more ways than one.